-- in the 5th century BC the Eleatic philosophers questioned the reality of the physical world;
+- In the 5th century BC the Eleatic philosophers questioned the reality of the physical world.

-- in 360 BC the possible father of Greek skepticism, Pyrrho of Elis, was born;
+- In 360 BC Pyrrho of Elis, the possible father of Greek skepticism, was born.

-How to celebrate
+How to take part

 When is International Skeptics Day celebrated in 2022?